fboxwala/fboxwala.github.io/techinclusion17.md

 I definitely learned a lot by attending the panels, talks and workshops.
 A lot of the practical information I gained seemed geared towards managers, so I'm going to try to summarize the important points and then share this post with people who can put it into action.

+This blog post runs a little long, so if you want, you can scroll to the bottom "tl;dr" section.

 ## Day One